 Find out the reasons for stress for the tightness in your joint.
 If you are waking up with stressed joints, it might be time to change your bed’s mattress.
 Explore Livpure mattresses- it has a huge range of memory foam and ortho mattresses to relax your back and hips and ease any sore joints- available in 6-inch mattress size and 8-inch mattress size.

-Moving between cat and cow yoga poses releases upper-back and neck tension and synchronizes breath and movement, which starts to calm the body and mind.
+Alternating between cat and cow yoga poses releases upper-back and neck tension and synchronizes breath and movement.
 Acquire a tabletop position on a medium-firm bed- just like a latex mattress or high resilience foam mattress from Livpure, with hands under shoulders and knees under hips.
 As you inhale, drop the belly, press the chest forward, and appearance up.
 Exhale, tuck the chin toward the chest and around the spine.
 Move fluidly between the two poses so with each inhale you get into the cow pose and with each exhale you get into the cat pose.
 Take 3 to 5 breaths.
 Repeat.

 The child’s pose releases tension within the back and shoulders gently stretches the hips and has an overall soothing effect.
-Starting at the tabletop, sink your hips back to your heels and settle your chest between your thighs.
+For this pose, draw your heels back to your hips and bring your chest between your thighs.
 Your big toes are touching each other and your knees are as far apart as they have to be to allow you to breathe deeply.
 Walk your hands go in front of you, stretching through the arms.
 Your forehead can rest on the bottom, or, for a mini massage, place a ball or massage ball under your forehead and gently roll from side to side.
-(This step stimulates an acupressure point believed to eliminate nervous tension.)

 This stretch also referred to as “supine pigeon” in yoga, unveils the hips, relieves pressure within the lower back, and counteracts an excessive amount of sitting and poor posture.
-Lie on your back along with your knees bent and feet on the ground.
-Cross your right foot over your left thigh, just above your knee.
+Lie flat on your back with your knees bent upwards.
+Place your right foot on the region of your left thigh just above your knee.
 Stay here, or hold onto the rear of your left thigh and gently pull both legs toward you.
-Flex both feet, and keep your left foot at knee height or higher.
-Hold for five to 10 breaths and switch sides.
+Flex both feet, keeping your left foot at knee height at least, or higher if you can.
+Stay like this for five to ten breaths then switch sides.

 Knee to Chest to Spinal Twist

-This combination move stretches the hips and lowers back.
-Stretch out your legs and slide them together.
-Pull your right knee into your chest clasping your fingers around your right shin and gently hug your knee in to stretch your low back and hips.
+This combination pose stretches the hips as well as the lower back.
+Stretch out both your legs and place them together.
+Curl your right knee into your chest clasping your fingers around your right shin and stretch your low back and hips.
 Hold for 3 breaths.
-Release your knee and send it across the left leg for a mild spinal twist.
+Release your knee and stretch it by placing it across the left leg for a spinal twist.
 Turn your gaze to the right.
-Hold for five to 10 breaths and switch sides.
+Hold this position for five to ten breaths and switch sides.

 The question here arises how many days or months or years it will take to see any benefit in our sleep.
 The good news is, you would be able to see a difference for better in the quality of sleep on the first night only.
 Hence, drop everything today and start simply following these easy exercise routines for better sleep!